LENSS/TrafficSplitter/README.md

 - Saflo scheduler activity in the subflow manager log; and
 - network traffic distributed across both client interfaces.

-When you are finished, press `Ctrl+C` in the terminal running `run-server.sh` and `run-client.sh` to stop the evaluation processes.
+When you are finished, press `Ctrl+C` in the terminals running `run-trafficsplitter-server.sh` and `run-trafficsplitter-client.sh` to stop the evaluation processes.
+Optionally, you can run our implementation of BWR with MPTun and eBPF and monitor its operation using `run-bwr-server.sh` and `run-bwr-client.sh`.

 # (6) Collecting Traffic Traces